SMAPPNYU/smapputil/README.md

 *returns* a json file that has a json object on each line or it returns a json list file.

 test: `python -m unittest test.test_csv_to_json`

+--skipheader: skips the first line of every input file
+--jsonlist: outputs a json list instead of a json object on each line

 #[date_filter_bson](https://github.com/SMAPPNYU/smapputilities/blob/master/py/date_filter/date_filter_bson.py)